 As a business owner, if you’re witnessing a drop in sales performance along with falling revenues, the first question that might occur to you is: What more can we do?
 Or perhaps, how can we do things differently?

 Your employees have access to all the right strategies and tools to get the job done.
 Yet, you find yourself battling to stay profitable.
-If brainstorming with your executive team doesn’t yield answers, you may want to take a closer look at your core team’s productivity levels.
+If brainstorming with your executive team doesn’t yield answers, you may want to take a closer look at your employee productivity levels.
 Perhaps the answer to falling margins lies in dwindling employee productivity on account of the following 7 deadly sins of employee productivity.

 Though meetings are necessary to communicate policies and discuss ideas, they often interrupt the normal flow of work and affect productivity.
 This happens when meetings aren’t structured well and if the participants aren’t given sufficient prior notice to reschedule their daily tasks.
 Interruptions not only eat away into productivity, but they also cause employees to lose interest in their tasks.

 Do you have employees who can do multiple tasks simultaneously?
 While it may seem impressive, on closer observation you’ll find that they take more time to complete individual assignments, and the output may not be of the best quality.
 A study in the Journal of Experimental Psychology confirms these trends.
 What’s more, multi-tasking raises the probability of employees making costly mistakes.

 Some managers constantly hover over their employees seeking accountability for every minute, thereby preventing them from focusing on their tasks.
 If you have to micromanage, try doing so by monitoring employees remotely and correcting them when necessary.
 CurrentWare’s BrowseReporter feature allows you to monitor employee’s computer without making them feel uncomfortable.